 Marley & Me (2008)

-Marley & Me markets itself as a family-friendly comedy-drama, but don’t be fooled: This movie will bring even the hardest hearts to full-blown sobs.
-You may want cut the cord halfway through, when the film hasn’t yet breached its eventual subjects of miscarriage, postpartum depression and the slow decay of Marley’s health.
+Marley & Me markets itself as a family-friendly comedy drama, but don’t be fooled: This movie will bring even the hardest hearts to full-blown sobs.
+You might want cut the cord halfway through, when the film hasn’t yet breached the subjects of miscarriage, postpartum depression and the slow decay of Marley’s health.
 That said, it still manages to cater to the comic sensibilities of kids, albeit through many tears.
 Rated PG.

 The Secret Life of Pets (2016)